dleutnant/swmmr/README.md

 currently two main goals: (1) Run a SWMM simulation from R and (2) provide fast access to simulation results, i.e. SWMM’s binary ‘.out’-files.
 High performance is achieved with help of Rcpp.
-Additionally, reading SWMM’s ‘.inp’-files is supported to glance model structures.
+Additionally, reading SWMM’s ‘.inp’ and ‘.rpt’ files is supported to glance model structures and to directly access simulation result summaries.

 ## Installation